joe29-rgb/Career-Lever-AI/RAILWAY_DEPLOYMENT.md

 1. Go to [railway.app](https://railway.app) and sign in
 2. Click "New Project"
 3. Choose "Deploy from GitHub repo"
-4. Select your JobCraft AI repository
+4. Select your Career Lever AI repository
 5. Choose your branch (usually `main`)

 ## Step 3: Configure Environment Variables